Nationwide Vehicle Contracts explains the effects of sleep deprivation and how it can impact your driving performance.

 If you're on the road, monitor yourself for signs of sleepiness, including:

-If you're doing any of the above, pull over in a safe location and get some rest.
+If you're experiencing any of the above, pull over in a safe location and get some rest.

-Lack of rest massively hinders our driving ability.
+Lack of sleep massively hinders our driving ability.
 Whether through physiological or cognitive ways, sleep deprivation drastically decreases our performance when behind the wheel.

 It causes our reaction time to decrease and leads us to make rash decisions, putting ourselves and other road users at risk.
 If you feel tired on the road, remember to put your welfare first and pull over in a safe place.